 Is it legal to counterbalance clubs?

-There are some brilliant new innovations around for counterbalancing clubs.
+There are some brilliant innovations around for counterbalancing clubs.
 We are going to talk about one particular system in a moment.
 But before we do, we need to address one issue.
 People have been customizing their clubs for as long as the game of golf has existed, but is it okay to do so?
-Are counterbalancing clubs legal?
+Is it legal to counter balance your golf clubs?
 Yes, it is.

 Many people I speak to are surprised about this.
 I understand why.
-Given how strictly the golf rule-makers, in the United States and St. Andrews in Scotland, enforce the rules, people naturally worry.
+Given how strictly the golf rule-makers in the United States and St. Andrews in Scotland enforce the rules, people naturally worry.
 They are very strict on matters such as the size of a clubhead.
 But you can rest easy if you want to counterbalance your clubs.
-According to the rules of the United States Golf Associations (USGA), there are no rules specifically against any internal weighting of golf clubs.
+According to the United States Golf Associations (USGA) rules, there are no rules specifically against any internal weighting of golf clubs.